wintercms/wn-mall-plugin/docs/getting-started/theme-setup.md

 ### Static pages menu

-If you are using the `RainLab.Pages` plugin, you can add the `All mall shop categories` entry to your navigation.
+If you are using the `Winter.Pages` plugin, you can add the `All mall shop categories` entry to your navigation.

 This will render a tree of all available categories in your theme.